 Upon closing of the Merger, Legacy Q32 converted the outstanding Convertible Notes plus accrued interest into shares of common stock at 90% of the purchase price of the mandatory conversion event.
-As the Convertible Notes are recorded at fair value, a gain of \$15.9 million on the change in the fair value prior to the conversion of convertible notes is reflected in the unaudited condensed consolidated statement of operations for the nine months ended September 30, 2024 (see Note 11).
+As the Convertible Notes are recorded at fair value, a gain of \$15.9 million on the change in the fair value prior to the conversion of convertible notes is reflected in the unaudited condensed consolidated statement of operations for the three months ended March 31, 2024 (see Note 11).

-6. Investment in Equity Securities
+6. Equity Method Investment

 As part of the Merger, the Company obtained Homology's 20% equity interest in OXB (US) LLC, an AAV vector process development and manufacturing services company.
-At that time, the Company had significant influence over, but did not control, OXB (US) LLC through its noncontrolling representation on OXB (US) LLC's board of directors and the Company's equity interest in OXB (US) LLC.
-Accordingly, the Company did not consolidate the financial statements of OXB (US) LLC and accounted for its investment using the equity method of accounting.
+The Company has significant influence over, but does not control, OXB (US) LLC through its noncontrolling representation on OXB (US) LLC's board of directors and the Company's equity interest in OXB (US) LLC.
+Accordingly, the Company does not consolidate the financial statements of OXB (US) LLC and accounts for its investment using the equity method of accounting.

-The Company recorded its equity method investment in OXB (US) LLC at fair value upon the effective date of the Merger.
+The Company recorded its equity method investments in OXB (US) LLC at fair value upon the effective date of the Merger.
 The fair value of the equity method investment was determined based on the market approach.
-This approach estimated the fair value of OXB (US) LLC based on the implied value for the entity, including the Options (as defined in Note 3 above), for a controlling interest in OXB (US) LLC at the entity's formation.
+This approach estimates the fair value of OXB (US) LLC based on the implied value for the entity, including the Options (as defined in Note 3 above), for a controlling interest in OXB (US) LLC at the entity's formation.
 As part of its fair value analysis, the Company determined that the Options are embedded in the Company's ownership units of OXB (US) LLC because the Options are not legally detachable or separately exercisable.
 Accordingly, the equity method investment and the Options represent one unit of account and the fair value recorded reflects the value of the equity interest and the Options (refer to Note 3 for more information for how the fair value was determined).